notchhill/project-beanz-2.0/Design.md

             - display(node) prints the screenText, optionChoiceTexts, and optionTextBlurbs to the terminal for the player's viewing
             - clear(root) Clears the entire list, freeing memory
             - input() Not part of gameScreenLinkedList class, takes input from player, and searches for and displays game screens

+    3.6 Hierarchy of files, compilation, and the makefile 3.6.1 Hierarchy of files
+                    Our program will consist of 9 files, and there will also be a makefile, giving a total of 10 files.
+                    Binary Executables: progx (we should probably rename this to ProjectBeans2.0 at some point).
+Directory: project-beans-2.0/bin
+                    Object Files: main.o, gamescreenlinkedlist.o, utility.o.
+Directory: project-beans-2.0/build
+                    Header files: gamescreenlinkedlist.h, utility.h.
+Directory: project-beans-2.0/include
+                    Source files: main.cpp, gamescreenlinkedlist.cpp, utility.cpp.
+Directory: project-beans-2.0/src
+                    utility.h will #include our libraries and general function definitions.
+It will also have #pragma once to avoid duplicate definitions utility.cpp will #include utility.h and contain the implementation of the general functions gamescreenlinkedlist.h will #include utility.h, and contain the GameScreenLinkedList class definition, and the definitions for its methods gamescreenlinkedlist.cpp will #include gamescreenlinkedlist.h (which entails including utility.h), and contain the implementations for GameScreenLinkedList's methods main.cpp will #include gamescreenlinkedlist.h (and by extension, utility.h), and contain the main routine
+                    Visualization:
+                    [utility.h] children: [utility.cpp] & [gamescreenlinkedlist.h]. [utility.cpp] has no children.
+                    [gamescreenlinkedlist.h] children: [gamescreenlinkedlist.cpp] & [main.cpp].
+Neither have children of their own.
+                    NOTE: The reader may notice that #pragma once is not required in this setup.
+The reason we have it there, is because we have future scalability options in mind.
+                            For example, if we needed another class, that class would almost certainly #include utility.h. and main.cpp would have to #include that class in addition to gamescreenlinkedlist.h
+                            In this case, #pragma once would be necessary to have in utility.h.
+            3.6.2 Compilation
+                    The three .cpp files and the two header files will be compiled into three object files.
+These object files will be compiled into the game executable
+                    First, main.cpp will be compiled into main.o Second, gamescreenlinkedlist.h and gamescreenlinkedlist.cpp will be compiled into gamescreenlinkedlist.o
+                    Third, utility.h and utility.cpp will be compiled into utility.o
+                    Finally, main.o, gamescreenlinkedlist.o, and utility.o will be compiled into progx All compilation will be done with g++ We will use -Wall, -Wextra, and -Wpedantic for our warning options We will use -g to create an executable that can be easily debugged with gdb We will use a makefile to partially automate the process of compilation Compilation will be done from the root directory (project-beans-2.0/) 3.6.3 Makefile
+                    Our makefile will be located in project-beans-2.0/.
+It will be structured as follows:
+                    It will declare two variables: general and objects. "general" will contain our compiler of choice, selected warning options, and -g. (g++ -Wall -Wextra -Wpedantic -g)
+                    "objects" will contain our three object files. (main.o gamescreenlinkedlist.o utility.o) The first listed target will be the name of our executable.
+Its dependencies will be the object variable, so all three object files.
+                    It will run is "general" "objects" -o bin/$@.
+This will compile the exectutable into the bin/ directory, and give it the same name as the target (which is named after the game exectuable).
+                    The second target will be main.o.
+Its dependency will be main.cpp.
+                    It will run "general" -c main.cpp -o build/$@.
+This will compile main.o into the build/ directory, and give it the same name as the target.
+                    The third target will be gamescreenlinkedlist.o.
+Its dependencies will be gamescreenlinkedlist.cpp and gamescreenlinkedlist.h
+                    It will run "general" -c gamescreenlinkedlist.cpp -o build/$@.
+This will compile gamescreenlinkedlist.o into the build/ directory, and give it the same name as the target.
+                    The fourth target will be utility.o.
+Its dependencies will be utility.cpp and utility.h It will run "general" -c utility.cpp -o build/$@.
+This will compile utility.o into the build/ directory, and give it the same name as the target.
+                    Running 'make' will default to the first target, which itself will go through the other three targets.
+Thus, to compile we only need to run 'make'.